tauintl/gradwiki/README.md

 You'll receive an email notifying of new mail.

 ### Dormitory Maintenance / Problems
-For water leaks, A/C problems etc: create a request at https://meonot.shikunbinui.com/(X(1)S(s4fuohoidnefxaz4vvkln121))/en.aspx
+For water leaks, A/C problems etc: create a request at https://meonot.shikunbinui.com/(X(1)S(s4fuohoidnefxaz4vvkln121))/en.aspx, can attach photos